MRSA Resources

 We have the MRSA Notes blog, Boost!, and the Focus on Wellness Study Group.
 Please come and join us!

-If you would be interested in journaling at MRSA Resources about your experience living with MRSA, please drop me a note and lets talk about it!
+If you would be interested in journaling at MRSA Resources about your experience living with MRSA, please and lets talk about it!

 Keep your eyes open for new things from MRSA Resources!
 The Blog, the Forum, and the Newsletter will be the best place to do this!